mailpile/Mailpile/README.md

 #### Who's doing what? ####

-- 2013-11-11: bre: Traveling with Smári, working on contacts
+- 2013-11-18: bre: Hacking on search/address and gravatar sync
-- 2013-11-11: smari: Traveling with Bjarni, working on contacts
+- 2013-11-12: smari: Internationalization work!
-- 2013-11-08: bnvk: perk design work, compose stuff
+- 2013-11-18: bnvk: Tweaking the compose UI

 #### Recent changes ####

+- 2013-11-18: Run `setup` and `rescan` to enable GPG and gravatar importers
 - 2013-11-08: New API endpoint /search/address for to/cc/bcc autocomplete
 - 2013-11-05: CLI hackers: check out `help hacks` and `hacks/pycli`
 - 2013-10-29: Tag metadata greatly was enhanced (please run